andnp/SimplyTyped/README.md

 Many of the exposed types are a very thin layer above built in functionality.
 The goal is to provide all of the building blocks necessary to make concise, yet complex types.

-Additionally packaged with this lib is a JSON-schema validator that will act as a type-guard for appropriately typed object.
-Using this will mean run-time checking of user/network/external data, with compile time checking of logic flow.
-The primary purpose of packaging the JSON-schema validator is as an example of complexity of types this library is able to specify.
-In particular, this shows the library's solution to the conditional mapped types problem without overloading the global namespace.

 ```
 npm install --save-dev simplytyped
 ```